dnordstrom/mrnordstrom.com/_posts/2011-11-28-part-2-writing-nijs-javascript.markdown

 If we would run this through <a href="http://www.jslint.com/" title="JSLint">JSLint</a>, which I suggest you do with any JavaScript code you write, it would give errors.
 However, most of the errors reported have to do with spacing/indenting and the missing curly braces mentioned earlier---things we do intentionally.

+The GitHub repository mentioned in the first paragraph contains the JSLint-valid revision of this code, using the conventions listed below.

 That will be all for today---we now have a basic foundation to build upon.
 If you have any suggestions on how to improve the code or what to do next time, feel free to leave a comment!

 Conventions